ehmoussi/code_aster/doc/devguide/recommendations.rst

 Legacy Macro-commands do not work as is.

 #.
 There is no need to define an executor manually.
-   Default :class:`~code_aster.Commands.ExecuteCommand.ExecuteMacro` is just adapted by :mod:`code_aster.Commands.operator` using the right catalog description.
+   Default :class:`~code_aster.Supervis.ExecuteCommand.ExecuteMacro` is just adapted by :mod:`code_aster.Commands.operator` using the right catalog description.

 #.
 The body of the macro-command, the ``ops()`` function, is automatically
-   called by the :meth:`~code_aster.Commands.ExecuteCommand.ExecuteMacro.run` factory.
+   called by the :meth:`~code_aster.Supervis.ExecuteCommand.ExecuteMacro.run` factory.

 #.
 Results of macro-commands are created directly by the ``ops()`` function